 - A. Showmanship is mandatory for all Junior Division Exhibitors. - B. Junior Division Exhibitors must show their own animal.
 A Llama/Alpaca disqualified for any reason except weight may not be used for showmanship.
-Exceptions may be granted for extraordinary circumstances with prior approval of the Program Leader and Superintendent. - C. The Judge will consider appearance of the animal, showmanship ability of the Junior Division Exhibitor and the Junior Division Exhibitor's appearance, courtesy and knowledge. - E. The judge will consider appearance of the animal, Showmanship ability of the Junior Division Exhibitor as well as the Junior Division Exhibitor's appearance, courtesy and knowledge. - F. The three age division classes for the Junior Division Exhibitor ages as of December 31st of the previous year are:
+Exceptions may be granted for extraordinary circumstances with prior approval of the Program Leader and Superintendent. - C. The judge will consider appearance of the animal, Showmanship ability of the Junior Division Exhibitor as well as the Junior Division Exhibitor's appearance, courtesy and knowledge. - D. The three age division classes for the Junior Division Exhibitor ages as of December 31st of the previous year are: